-[Solved] My Wi-Fi is not woking issue on Windows 10
+[Solved] Wi-Fi is Not Working on Windows 10

 Wi-fi is no doubt an essential part of our modern daily life.
 How the life would be supposed there’s no Wi-Fi?
 We can’t imagine at all.
 It’s equal panic if your Wi-Fi stops working.

-If you are struggling with the issue: My Wi-Fi is not working, read on to follow this guide.
+If you are struggling with Wi-Fi not working on Windows 10, don’t give up hope, read on to follow this guide.
 We will be showing you how to fix Wi-Fi connection issues in details.

 When you find your Wi-Fi is not working, the first thing to do is to check if Wi-Fi is turned on.

-1) On your keyboard, press Windows key + I key to open Settings window.
+1) On your keyboard, press the Windows logo key + I key to open the Settings window.
 Then click Network & Internet on the open window.

 2) Click Wi-Fi on the left pane.
 Then see if it’s On on the right pane. a) If it’s Off, switch it to be On.
 Then see if your Wi-Fi could work. b) If it’s On already, go on to try next method.